 Highway Patrol Vehicles

 Officers use highway patrol vehicles to manage traffic, ticket and apprehend speeding vehicles, and quickly respond to highway collisions.
-They commonly have speed cameras installed, have more power than a conventional patrol car, and are driven by highly trained officers.
+These vehicles commonly have speed cameras installed, have more power than a conventional patrol car, and are driven by highly trained officers.

 SUVs